 Measurement in chemistry (Precision, significant figures, S.I. units, Dimensional analysis).
 Laws of chemical combination.
 Atomic Mass, Molecular Mass, mole concept, Molar Mass, determination of Molecular formula.
-Chemical equation, stoichiometry of Chemical reactions.
+Chemical equation, the stoichiometry of Chemical reactions.

 Unit 2: States of Matter

 Gaseous state, measurable properties of gases, Boyle’s Law, Charle’s Law and absolute scale of temperature, Avogadro’s hypothesis, ideal gas equation, Dalton’s law of partial pressures.
 Kinetic molecular theory of gases (the microscopic model of gas), deviation from ideal behaviour.
-The solid state ( classification of solids, X-ray studies of crystal lattices and unit cells, packing of constituent particles in crystals).
+The solid-state ( classification of solids, X-ray studies of crystal lattices and unit cells, packing of constituent particles in crystals).
 Imperfection in solids, electrical, magnetic and dialectic properties of solids.
 Liquid state (Properties of liquids, Vapour pressure, Surface tension, Viscosity).

 Unit 3: Atomic Structure

-Constituents of the atom (discovery of electron, Rutherford model of the atom).
+Constituents of the atom (discovery of the electron, Rutherford model of the atom).
 Electronics structure of atoms-nature of light and electromagnetic waves, atomic spectra, Bohr's model of hydrogen, shortcomings of the Bohr model.
 Dual nature of matter and radiation. de-Broglie relation.
 The uncertainty principle, Quantum Mechanical Model of the atom, Orbitals and Quantum numbers.
 Shapes of orbitals.
 Aufbau principle, Pauli Exclusion principle, Hund’s Rule, Electronics Configuration of atoms.